 “QSS has provided affordable studios for professional artists in Belfast since 1984.
 During the early years, the organisation was managed by artists alone.
 But as our capacity grew, members of the business community were invited onto the Board of Directors to help develop a longer-term strategy.
 One such appointment was Jim McKeever who was ‘matched’ with QSS by A&BNI’s Board Bank programme.
 Jim arrived with vast experience in management and engineering but had also completed an MFA in Fine Art Photography at the Belfast School of Art.
 This combination of skills benefitted QSS greatly at a difficult time, which saw the organisation grapple with a loss of funding and the need to find new premises.
 I can honestly say that these obstacles could not have been overcome without the guidance we received from Jim, and the insightful support from A&BNI”.

-Applicants should be working at a senior level within their industry.
+Applicants should have experience working at a senior level within their industry.
+We welcome applications from those who have retired from their full time role.

 Applicants must be located in Northern Ireland.